EventStore/documentation/docs/cloud/dedicated/guides/migration.md

 ## Executing the migration

 Kurrent provides a tool that allows you to replicate events between two clusters or instances.
-The tool is called Event Store Replicator, and it has its own [documentation website](https://replicator.eventstore.org).
+The tool is called Kurrent Replicator, and it has its own [documentation website](https://replicator.eventstore.org).

 ::: warning
-Event Store Replicator is an Open Source Software, provided as-is, without warranty, and not covered by the KurrentDB support contract that you might have.
+Kurrent Replicator is an Open Source Software, provided as-is, without warranty, and not covered by the Kurrent support contract that you might have.
 :::

 ### Deployment